 - Play the “Give Mom a Break” game.
 Everybody wins!
 Like the classic baby shower game, give each person five safety pins.
 The rule of the game is that no one is permitted to say mom.
 Whoever hears another person say the word gets to steal one of their pins.
 The one with the most pins at the end wins.
 As an added bonus, everyone will realize just how much they call for mom to do everything.

-- This sweet game, as suggested by Good Housekeeping, brings out everyone’s inner poet.
+- This sweet game brings out everyone’s inner poet.
 In “Pass the Poem,” everyone adds a line to a poem about mom as they pass it along.
 This can turn out incredibly sweet or incredibly funny.
 Either way, make sure it’s something mom will love and enjoy.

 - Go as a family to the park and have a picnic that you and the kids prepared.

 - Get a babysitter and spend time with her one-on-one.
-Do a day date like hitting up a winery, going to a coffee shop, getting brunch, going hiking, hitting a record store, etc.
+Do a day date like hitting up a winery, going to a coffee shop, getting brunch, going hiking, hitting a record store, whatever she’ll enjoy.

-- Have an award ceremony and use categories, suggested the Play Dates to Parties website.
+- Have an award ceremony and use categories.
 Have the kids each say what makes mom special.

 - Plant an herb garden (or themed garden) with the entire family.